viet34tqc/small-projects-vanilla-js/projects/exchange-calculator/readme.md

   - Each currency has a select and an input
     - Select for currency selection
     - Input for filling an amount of money
-- A swap button to swap 2 currency
+- A swap button for currency swapping

 ### Interaction